 The PRA requires that agencies perform an adequate search to locate records responsive to a public records request.

-The PRA itself doesn’t provide detailed provisions on how to conduct an adequate search.
-Instead, such requirements can be found in court decisions interpreting the PRA, including Neighborhood Alliance v.
+The PRA itself doesn’t provide detailed instructions on how to conduct an adequate search.
+Instead, those requirements can be found in court decisions interpreting the PRA, including Neighborhood Alliance v.
 Spokane County (2011) and Block v.
 City of Gold Bar (2015).
 Those cases direct agencies to: